feathersjs-ecosystem/feathers-swift-rest/README.md

 ## What is FeathersSwiftRest?

-FeathersSwiftRest is a promise-based REST HTTP provider for [FeathersSwift](https://github.com/feathersjs/feathers-swift).
+FeathersSwiftRest is a ReactiveSwift REST HTTP provider for [FeathersSwift](https://github.com/feathersjs/feathers-swift).

 ## Installation